Faculty Resources – General Information

 OTC has open parking in all lots.
 Please observe “no parking” signs.

 Cisco IP phone systems provides many useful functions and features for OTC.
-You can find documentation on these functions and features here.
+For assistance, please contact the Help Desk.

 - OTC phones have a seven-digit phone number that begins with 447.
 However, when dialing from one OTC phone to another, you need only use the last four digits.